 - Private Rented Housing (Scotland) Act 2011 - changes to the registration of private landlords; amendments to the Housing in Multiple Occupation licensing regime; introduction of Overcrowding Statutory Notices; and introduction of the Tenant Information Pack.

-New Tenancy Act
+Private Residential Tenancy (Scotland) Act

 The Scottish Government has launched a new website to allow landlords to create their own tenancy agreement.